acmdas/das_fieldstones/consultingsmiths-2019-04-13 .md

 ## Call it George
 Wed, 01 Aug 2018 15:00:52

 "To write, you have to&mdash;to an extent&mdash;understand evil.
-You don&rdquo;t have to fondle, pet it, or call it George."&mdash;<a href="https://madgeniusclub.com/2018/08/01/stop-fondling-evil/" rel="noopener" target="_blank">Sarah Hoyt</a>
+You don&rsquo;t have to fondle, pet it, or call it George."&mdash;<a href="https://madgeniusclub.com/2018/08/01/stop-fondling-evil/" rel="noopener" target="_blank">Sarah Hoyt</a>

 ## The Problem of Evil
 Tue, 07 Aug 2018 16:06:47